tusharmangal/test_project/README.md

-This is a base node js project template, which anyone can use as it has been prepared, by keeping some of the most important code principles and project management recommendations.
-Feel free to change anything.
+This is a assigment node js project template, here uses a sequelize orm and jwt library to authenticate a request

-`src` -> Inside the src folder all the actual source code regarding the project will reside, this will not include any kind of tests.
-(You might want to make separate tests folder)
+`src` -> Inside the src folder all the actual source code regarding the project will reside

 Lets take a look inside the `src` folder